pce-uw-jscript400/w5-authentication-authorization/readme.md

   _NOTE: We will not go into this too deeply for the sake of brevity, however this is a really interesting topic!
 I would encourage you to look into this more on your own, if you're interested._

 * **Your Answer:**
+Saltrounds are how many rounds it goes through to give you a secure hash.
+Increasing the salt rounds increases the amount of time required to cause a delay if someone is trying to guess / brute force in.

 ---